The Riviera balcony & coast paths

 Half-day and Full Day

-Within a half-hour’s drive from Monaco and from Menton, Peille is, along with Peillon, among the most typical medieval fortified villages of the French Riviera hinterland.
-Perched on top of craggy outcrops overlooking a deep valley, these twin towns have changed little since the Middle Ages: both come in a mass of narrow little paved streets and steps, winding up and down through arches and vaulted passageways.
+Within a half hour’s drive from Monaco and from Menton, Peille and Peillon are to be found.
+They are some of the most typical medieval fortified villages of the French Riviera hinterland.
+Perched on top of craggy outcrops overlooking a deep valley, both of them have changed little since the Middle Ages: they come in a mass of narrow little paved streets and steps, winding up and down through arches and vaulted passageways.

-Along walking paths used by cattle herds for three millenia, rosemary, thyme and other herb scents remind you that you are in Provence.
-The nature walk from one village to the other lasts 2 hours ; there is an alternate route for the return journey, if need be.
+Along walking paths used by cattle herds for three millenia, rosemary, thyme and other herb scents remind you that you are under a Mediterranean climate.
+The 2-hr nature walk from one village to the other is moderate; the alternate route that you follow when you take the full day hike is a bit more challenging.

-Walking time : 3 hours, including visiting the villages (5 hours with the return walk)
+Walking time : from 3 hours, including visiting the villages to 5 hours (full day tour)

 The peaceful beauty of Porquerolles